wework/speccy/README.md

 Or use the [online version](https://openapi-converter.herokuapp.com) which also includes an API

-## Vendor extensions
+## Specification extensions

-swagger2openapi has support for a limited number of real-world vendor extensions which have a direct bearing on the conversion.
-All other vendor extensions are left untouched.
+swagger2openapi has support for a limited number of real-world specification extensions which have a direct bearing on the conversion.
+All other specification extensions are left untouched.

-Vendor Extension|Vendor|Conversion Performed
+Specification Extension|Vendor|Conversion Performed
 |---|---|---|
 x-ms-paths|[Microsoft](https://github.com/Azure/autorest/tree/master/docs/extensions)|Treated as an analogue of the `openapi.paths` object x-ms-skip-url-encoding|[Microsoft](https://github.com/Azure/autorest/tree/master/docs/extensions)|For query parameters, converted to `allowReserved:true`